elanmed/ff.nvim/README.md

     - The basename of a result (with and without an extension)
     - The fuzzy score of a result

-## Status
-- Works fine, API is not yet stable

 ## Performance
 `ff.nvim` prioritizes performance in a few ways: